Get Approved for up to $35,000 in 3 minutes

 Investing in the market can be overwhelming, but there are plenty of ways to invest.
 One of these ways is with money market funds, more commonly known as EFTs and mutual funds.
 While many Canadians use these funds as ways to save for retirement, they’re also a good way to save money for the short term.

-Depending on the type of MMF that you choose, you could also use them as a way to earn investment income.
+Depending on the type of MMF that you choose, you could also use it as a way to earn investment income.
 Depending on the money market fund you invest in, they may not be taxed as interest income, though they could be considered capital gains.

-Money market funds, also referred to as fixed-income assets, are a common way for investors to diversify their portfolio while earning investment income.
-Because these types of funds are also low-risk, they’re a bit more popular.
 That said, low risk doesn’t mean no risk.
 Deciding where to invest your money can still be difficult.
 If you’re unsure, you can always speak to a financial advisor who can help guide you in the right direction based on your long- and short-term financial goals.

 You can even open a brokerage account with an investment firm if you don’t feel comfortable investing yourself.
 Investing has many risks, including corporate debt and counterparty risk, so getting a second opinion isn’t always a bad idea.